 - Brush and/or comb your pets thoroughly to get rid of hair otherwise shed in the house.
 Have a non-allergic family member take care of this duty.
 I love the Furminator grooming tool.
 It pulls off 90 percent or more loose fur, and with a German shepherd, I know from shedding!
 It works on the cat, too.
 Different sizes are available at pet products stores.

 - Remove allergen reservoirs like carpets and fuzzy throws or pet beds, and aim for easily cleaned hardwood surfaces.
-When you can’t get rid of carpet or hate the thought of getting rid of the pet’s favorite nap spot, keep them clean by vacuuming frequently.
+When you can’t get rid of your carpet or hate the thought of getting rid of the pet’s favorite nap spot, keep them clean by vacuuming frequently.
 Wear a mask so you don’t breath in the dust or dander stirred up by the vacuum.

 - Do you also have a cat?
 Or maybe you have a pocket pet?
 People may react more to the dusty litter or animal bedding than to the cat or gerbil.
 This is a great excuse to have one of the kids take on pet potty cleaning duties, so the allergy sufferers avoid exposure.